Choral Music in Health

 It was very important moment in my life that helped me to accept MS and get along with it.

-If you wish, you can watch the documentary below (in Catalan, subtitled in English):
+If you wish, you can watch the documentary below (in Catalan, subtitled in English.
+Use the password “elcor” to be able to watch it).

 My choir mates knew through the documentary about my disease, and I must say that their reaction was overwhelming.
 Their support, their acceptance, their understanding meant the world to me, and I will be thankful with them for the rest of my life.